The Stock Exchange - More Than Just a Source of Financing for Companies

 Support at different stages of company development, e.g. investor relations, marketing, compliance and governance.
 The NYSE offers solutions ranging from daily market commentary and analyst days to compliance training and education for board members

 While stock exchanges around the world provide an excellent venue for meeting a company’s financing needs, they can also be leveraged to implement various other strategic decisions.
-Moreover, corporate owners can optimize their company’s capital structure to minimize overall entity risk, family-owned businesses can create efficient succession planning, and private equity investors can achieve a successful exit and free up funds for their next investment.
+Moreover, corporate AQ: This final paragraph may need a 2nd edit –> I tried to cut down on the text, as the last sentence was quite long and hard to read.
+Let me know what you think of this initial edit. owners can optimize their company’s capital structure to minimize overall entity risk, family-owned businesses can create efficient succession planning, and private equity investors can achieve a successful exit and free up funds for their next investment.